eclipse/epsilon-website/mkdocs/docs/doc/workflow.md

 - `seed` (optional): A long specifying the seed to drive the random number generator that underpins the random aspects of model generation.
 If a seed is not specified, a random seed will be used and the generator will (likely) produce a different model every time it is executed.
 Fixing the seed produces repeatable results across executions.

+### Dataset Extraction Task

+The `epsilon.pinset` task executes a [Pinset](../pinset) module specified using the `src` attribute to generate CSV datasets from models.
+It also provides the following attribute.

+- `outputFolder` (optional): A path specifying the folder where the CSV files will be generated.
+If not provided, the CSVs will be created in the same folder where the `.pinset` source file resides.

 ### Java Class Static Method Execution Task

 The `epsilon.java.executeStaticMethod` task executes a parameter-less static method, defined using the `method` attribute, of a Java class, defined using the `javaClass` attribute.
 This task can be useful for setting up the infrastructure of Xtext-based languages.

 ### For Task

 The `epsilon.for` task iterates over the files in a [fileset](https://ant.apache.org/manual/Types/fileset.html) and executes its nested tasks.
 An example that uses `epsilon.for` to run an EOL program on XML files contained in a folder called `loop` is show below.

 ```xml
 {{{ example("org.eclipse.epsilon.examples.workflow.for/build.xml", false) }}}